Kokura

-Kokura (小倉, Kokura) is an ancient castle town and the center of Kitakyushu, Japan, guarding the Straits of Shimonoseki between Honshu and Kyushu with its suburb Moji.
+Kokura (小倉, Kokura) is an ancient castle town and the center of modern Kitakyushu, Japan.
 Kokura is also the name of the penultimate station on the southbound San'yō Shinkansen line, which is owned by JR West.
-Ferries connect Kokura with Matsuyama on Shikoku, and Busan in South Korea.

 History

 Edo period

 The Ogasawara and Hosokawa clans were daimyō at Kokura Castle during the Edo period (1603–1868).
 Miyamoto Musashi, samurai swordsman, author of The Book of Five Rings and founder of the Hyoho Niten Ichi-ryū, famous for its use of two swords, lived in the Kokura castle under the patronage of the Ogasawara and Hosokawa clans briefly during 1634.